 When to see them: Galapagos giant tortoises are present all year round.
 They are most active at midday during the cool season and early morning or late afternoon in the hot season.

 Threats: Galapagos giant tortoise populations suffered huge declines due to exploitation by whalers, buccaneers and fur sealers.
 The tortoises provided a source of fresh meat which could be kept alive on a ship for several months without any food or water.
 This resulted in the loss of between 100,000 and 200,000 tortoises.
 They were also exploited for their oil which could be used for burning in lamps.
 The introduction of several species by humans has had further devastating effects on tortoise populations.
 Rats, pigs and ants predate tortoise eggs; feral dogs attack adult tortoises; cattle and horses trample nests; and goats compete with tortoises for food.
 They are also affected by barriers to the migration routes such as farmland fencing and roads, and there are possible health issues from being in close proximity with farm animals.
-At least three species of giant tortoise are thought to have gone extinct – including the Pinta tortoise, whose last known survivor (Lonesome George) passed away in June 2012.
+At least two species of giant tortoise are thought to have gone extinct – including the Pinta tortoise, whose last known survivor (Lonesome George) passed away in June 2012.

 - Following the establishment of the Galapagos National Park, eggs were collected from the wild and incubated at the Charles Darwin Research Station.
 Keeping the newly hatched tortoises in captivity allows them to grow big enough to escape attacks from rats and dogs once they are released.